 Final thoughts

-Testing and measurement equipment plays a crucial role in ensuring safety, quality, and innovation across nearly every technical field.
-As systems grow more complex and standards become stricter, the need for accurate and reliable measurements only increases.
+Testing and measuring equipment plays an important role in ensuring safety, quality and innovation in almost all technical fields.
+When the systems become more complicated and the standard is tightened, the need for accurate and reliable measurement only increases.